sahwar/madgalaxy/README.md

     DELETE /api/v1/tags - Deletes tag
-        acceptable parameters:
+        parameters:
             tag - The tag to be deleted.
                   Required.

     PUT /api/v1/tags - Creates a tag
-        acceptable parameters:
+        parameters:
             tag -           The 1st level tag to be created.
                             Required.
             tag_varients -  2nd level tags to be associated with 1st level tag
                             Required

 --Search

-    GET /api/v1/search/ - Searches for articles with ?searchString and ?searchTag acceptable parameters:
+    GET /api/v1/search/ - Searches for articles with ?searchString and ?searchTag
+        parameters:
             ?searchString - Full text search string.
                             Required.
             ?searchTag -    Filters above search with tags separated by +'s (inclusive, not exclusive) Not Required.
             ?pageNum -      Page number.
                             Defaults to 1.
                             Not required.